- Cancer Information

 - Key questions about cancer and work

-Telling your employer that you have cancer is a personal decision.
-While there is no law that says you have to share the diagnosis with your employer, you do have some obligations.
-You must tell your employer about anything that will affect your ability to do the essential parts of your job, or could reasonably cause a health and safety risk for yourself or other people.
-For example, some medicines you are taking may affect your ability or safety at work.
+Telling an employer that you have cancer is a personal decision and legally you don’t usually have to let them know.
+You do need to tell an employer about anything that will affect your ability to do the essential parts of your job, or that could reasonably cause a health and safety risk for you or other people.
+You may need to think about what this means for you now and in the future.
+For example, will the medicines you need affect your ability to safely do your job?

-- let you discuss the support you need and any changes that could be made to your work
+- discuss the support you need and any changes that could be made to your work

-- help you find out about any benefits you can access, such as additional leave or income protection insurance
+- find out about any benefits available, such as additional leave

-- make it easier to organise flexible working arrangements or take time off work for appointments or treatment
+- take time off work for appointments or treatment

 - reduce the risk that any impacts on your work will be seen as poor work performance.